CALCULATE YOUR SIP RETURNS

 • Total cost of the vehicle before GST - ₹2,08,000

-Since the bike’s engine capacity exceeds 350cc, the rate of GST applicable to it would be 31%.
+Since the bike’s engine capacity exceeds 350cc, it is classified as a luxury item under GST Reform 2.0 and attracts a 40% GST rate.
 The ex-showroom price of the vehicle would be as follows:

 To determine the on-road price, additional costs like road tax, insurance, and registration fees must be added to the ex-showroom price.
 Here is a breakdown of the additional costs.